chrisbanes/haze/docs/faq.md

 !!! warning "Jetpack Compose"
     Please note, this section refers to the Jetpack Compose implementation.
 Please read the [Android guide](android.md) if you haven't already.

 On Android, we don't have direct access to the Skia APIs, therefore we need to use the APIs which are provided by the Android framework.
-This means that we have access to [RenderEffect.createBlurEffect](https://developer.android.com/reference/android/graphics/RenderEffect#createBlurEffect(float,%20float,%20android.graphics.RenderEffect,%20android.graphics.Shader.TileMode)) for the blurring, and [createColorFilterEffect](https://developer.android.com/reference/android/graphics/RenderEffect#createColorFilterEffect(android.graphics.ColorFilter,%20android.graphics.RenderEffect)) for the tinting, both of which were added in API 31.
+We have access to [RenderEffect.createBlurEffect](https://developer.android.com/reference/android/graphics/RenderEffect#createBlurEffect(float,%20float,%20android.graphics.RenderEffect,%20android.graphics.Shader.TileMode)) for the blurring, and [createColorFilterEffect](https://developer.android.com/reference/android/graphics/RenderEffect#createColorFilterEffect(android.graphics.ColorFilter,%20android.graphics.RenderEffect)) for the tinting, both of which were added in API 31.
+A noise effect is applied using a [BitmapShader](https://developer.android.com/reference/android/graphics/BitmapShader) drawing a tiled precomputed [blue noise](https://github.com/Calinou/free-blue-noise-textures) texture (bundled in the library).
+We may investigate making the noise computed on device in the future, but this will require [runtime shader](https://developer.android.com/reference/android/graphics/RenderEffect#createRuntimeShaderEffect(android.graphics.RuntimeShader,%20java.lang.String)) support, added in API 33.

-The Android implementation is missing the noise effect, since there is no built-in way to achieve that.
-We may look to add this later, but it will likely require [runtime shader](https://developer.android.com/reference/android/graphics/RenderEffect#createRuntimeShaderEffect(android.graphics.RuntimeShader,%20java.lang.String)) support, added in API 33.
+Thanks to [Romain Guy](https://github.com/romainguy) for the pointers.